mssjeong/ExactConfidenceIntervals.jl/README.md

 ### Optional

 - `alpha`: Significance level of the confidence intervals.
 Defaults to 0.05.
-- `appx_order`: Order of the Taylor series for the approximation function.
+- `appx_order`: Order of the Taylor series to approximate the invariant quantile function.
 Defaults to 2.
 - `bounded`: Vector of indices of the parameters with a constraint $-1\leq\theta_i\leq 1$.
 Reparameterize the model to impose different range constraints.
 - `format`: Number format for the parameter estimation.
 Available values are `:BigFloat` and `:Float64`.
 Defaults to `:Float64`.
 - `mle_init`: Vector of initial values of the model parameters for the maximum likelihood estimation.
 Defaults to a vector of 0.5s.